sbutler2901/FlagLagBot/REPORT.md

 Additionally, there are two triggers that the bot presents to the users based on the webbooks that the server receives from LaunchDarkly.

-* If a feature flag is turned on for too long, it sends a notification message on the slack channel
+* If a feature flag is turned on for too long (seven days), it sends a notification message on the slack channel
-  * From here, the user can choose to integrate the feature into mainline code if they are interested or dismiss the alert.
+  * From here, the user can choose to integrate the feature into mainline code if they are interested.

 * If a feature flag has been deleted on LaunchDarkly, the bot sends a notification message on the slack channel
  * From here, the user can choose to integrate the feature or discard the feature in order to avoid dead feature flag code and eliminate a dangling reference.

-### Refelction on the Development process and Project
+### Reflection on the Development Process and Project

 This project was a semester long project and tied in well with the material we covered in class.
 Having the project broken down into phases using the different milestones definitely helped in making the development process more manageable.
 It would have been a challenge if we did not have these milestones as a guiding reference points.
 We had a chance to go through a complete cycle – starting from design phase and all the way to the deployment phase in a systematic way.